pydantic/pydantic/docs/concepts/json_schema.md

 ## Customizing JSON Schema

-The generated JSON schema can be customized at both the model level via:
+The generated JSON schema can be customized at both the field level and model level via:

 1. [Field-level customization](#field-level-customization) with the [`Field`][pydantic.fields.Field] constructor
 2. [Model-level customization](#model-level-customization) with [`model_config`][pydantic.config.ConfigDict]

+At both the field and model levels, you can use the `json_schema_extra` option to add extra information to the JSON schema.
+The [Using `json_schema_extra`](#using-json_schema_extra) section below provides more details on this option.

 For custom types, Pydantic offers other tools for customizing JSON schema generation: